 Please note that you must use quotes when the search string has more than one word.

 I forgot the command to access my remote system?
 What to do?
 No worries!
 Use the following command to find out what it is!!

 $ apropos "remote"

 Be mindful that the Apropos command will display all possible commands that has the search string in their description.
 So, you might have to scroll through the results and pick the command that suits you.

 OK, I forgot some lengthy commands that I used few days ago, how to remember them?

 No problem.
 I know a few ways to remember the forgotten Linux commands.

-Alternatively, you can save or bookmark the important and frequently used commands, so you can use them later without having to search on websites or man pages.
+Alternatively, you can save or bookmark or apply tags to the important and frequently used commands, so you can use them later without having to search on websites or man pages.
 Refer the following links for more details.

 I use ‘TLDR pages’ which is a simplified man pages with examples.
 Apropos is also good.

 I have a different approach.
 Many times just knowing a command is not enough.
 We need more context.
 Cheatsheets can help, but are not enough, so I decided to take a different approach: